QNX From The Board Up #3 - Hello, world!

 If you can place inside this very simple read-only file system the drivers needed to access HDDs/SSDs/whatever else, then, when the kernel is loaded into the target and initialized, you'll have access to the simple file system, and therefore have access to everything you need to get the rest of the system up and running.

-The easiest/best place to put the contents of this file system are inside the image that contains the kernel.
+The easiest/best place to put the contents of this file system is inside the image that contains the kernel.
 This way both the kernel and this file system are loaded into RAM by startup.

 You can tell mkifs (make an image with a file system) to add files to this file system, and then mkifs will bundle them into the image file.
 At runtime, the kernel initializes a device driver that exposes those files.